huebnerdaniel/huebnerdaniel.github.io/_posts/2020-03-02-calliope_workshop_part_II.markdown

 I have no education in teaching children at all.
 Maybe I am mistaken by my approach or there might be better ways to achieve learning by doing.
 However, I wanted to point this out for you to consider.

+You can find details on the mini assignment we did next in the [third and final part](/2020/03/99/calliope_workshop_part_III.html) of this series of articles.